adnichols/pmirror/README.md

 Options:
     -h, --help                       Show command line help
-    -p, --pattern PAT1,PAT2,PAT3     Regex to match files in remote dir, may specify multiple patterns -u --url                         One or more URL's to check for files that match the defined patterns -l, --localdir DIR               Local directory to mirror files to -e, --exec CMD                   Execute command after completion --log-level                  Set the logging level to one of [ debug, info, warn, error]
+    -p, --pattern PAT1,PAT2,PAT3     Regex to match files in remote dir, may specify multiple patterns -u, --url                         One or more URL's to check for files that match the defined patterns -l, --localdir DIR               Local directory to mirror files to -e, --exec CMD                   Execute command after completion --log-level                  Set the logging level to one of [ debug, info, warn, error]